osmaircoelho/l5beauty-laravel/README.md

-# Laravel Blog sample - A short blog created in Laravel 5.2
+## Laravel Blog sample - A short blog created in Laravel 5.2

 This App is a from a tutorial [this](http://laravelcoding.com/blog?tag=L5+Beauty).

 The tutorial teaches a lot of [laravel](Laravel.com) features.

+##What is the Application?
+A simple, clean and beautiful blogging application along with the administration required to maintain the blog

 # Features:
  	Admin Section